Congregations leave United Methodist Church over defiance of LGBTQ bans

 That end, Scott believes, will eventually be an official change to the rules against LGBTQ clergy and same-sex weddings when representatives from around the world gather for the United Methodist Church's General Conference next year.

 She says a smaller church not divided by issues of sexuality could use its energy fighting the sins of misogyny and systemic racism.
-The goal, she says, it to make disciples for Christ.
+The goal, she says, is to make disciples for Christ.

 "Their faith is their faith.
 The only thing I say to them is this: Please don't destroy the church as you're going," Scott says.
 "Go in peace."